-Part 2 in a two-part series, continued from previous article “Starting a Family According to Tantra: Planning to Conceive and the Moment of Conception.”
+This article is article 2 in a two-part series.
+Read part 1 here: “Starting a Family According to Tantra: Planning to Conceive and the Moment of Conception.”

 In addition to its advice regarding planning for the moment of conception, which was discussed in some detail last month, Tantra also has many prescriptions for a spiritual pregnancy and birth, as well as guidance for raising a child harmoniously in modern times.